2015 Quicken Loans Race for Heroes 500: Background

 The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

 Phoenix International Raceway is home to two annual NASCAR race weekends, one of 13 facilities on the NASCAR schedule to host more than one race weekend a year.
 The track is both the first and last stop in the western United States, as well as the fourth and penultimate track on the schedule.

-Jeff Gordon entered with a two–point over Kyle Busch.
-Kevin Harvick entered third three–points back.
-Martin Truex Jr. entered fourth six–points back.
-Carl Edwards entered fifth 13–points back.
-Brad Keselowski entered sixth 19–points back.
-Kurt Busch entered seventh 34–points back.
-Joey Logano entered eighth 69–points back.
+Jeff Gordon entered with a two-point lead over Kyle Busch, a three-point lead over third-placed Kevin Harvick, and Martin Truex Jr. entered fourth six points back.
+Carl Edwards entered fifth 13 points back, Brad Keselowski was a further six points back in sixth, with the top eight placings completed by Kurt Busch (seventh; thirty-four points behind) and Joey Logano (eighth; sixty-nine points behind).